allisonmorrell/gptbuilder/docs/README.md

 Most importantly, GPTs are a low-barrier opportunity for users to create tools that help them and others.

-## Background on GPTs
-For background on how to create a GPT, see [OpenAI's article](https://help.openai.com/en/articles/8554397-creating-a-gpt).

-Ethan Mollick's article [Almost an Agent: What GPTs can do](https://www.oneusefulthing.org/p/almost-an-agent-what-gpts-can-do) is a great backgrounder on the possibilities for using GPTs.

 # Why this repository?
 I believe that more people should share their prompts and thinking process for the sake of all being able to develop the best techniques.